NathanSicard/progi-challenge/README.md

 ### Frontend
 Given the current architecture, an alternative allowing a reduction of server requests to achieve a similar result would be to include a debounce/throttle to the update requests.
 By updating the price estimates based on the last change in the last 200ms (interval tbd), we would allow a seemingly realtime experience for the user while reducing the request load to the server.

 The frontend would need an improved UI/look.
 I did not focus on that portion considering it was not mentioned in the requirements.
+Proper CSS files along with custom input fields would greatly improve the look of the application.

 ### Backend
 I am not quite satisfied with the current backend architecture.
 I have the impression that there should be a cleaner way to implement the Vehicle class.
 While I support the current use of abstraction in order to reuse common logic, I feel like the properties could be reworked in some way (based on instinct).